How Do Students Enter the Program?

 courses do the Companions take?

-working with our Freshman Community are chosen for their
+working with our first-year communities are chosen for their

 interest in problems of the American city, for their experience